Opinion polling for the 2026 New Zealand general election

-Eight polling firms have conducted opinion polls during the term of the 54th New Zealand Parliament (2023–present) for the next New Zealand general election.
+Eight polling firms have conducted opinion polls during the term of the 54th New Zealand Parliament (2023–present) for the 2026 New Zealand general election.
 The regular polls are the quarterly polls produced by Television New Zealand (1 News) conducted by Verian (formerly known as Colmar Brunton and Kantar Public) and Radio New Zealand (RNZ) conducted by Reid Research, along with monthly polls by Roy Morgan and by Curia (Taxpayers' Union).
 Curia Market Research is no longer a member of the Research Association of New Zealand, following complaints and the resignation from RANZ by its principal, David Farrar.
 The sample size, margin of error, and confidence interval of each poll varies by organisation and date.

-The current parliament was elected on 14 October 2023.
-The next election must be held no later than December 2026.
+The parliament was elected on 14 October 2023, and the election is scheduled to be held on 7 November 2026.

 Party vote

-The parties shown in this section are National (NAT), Labour (LAB), Green (GRN), ACT, New Zealand First (NZF), Te Pāti Māori (TPM), and Opportunities (TOP).
-Other parties may have also registered in some polls, but are not listed in this section.
+The parties shown in this section are National (NAT), Labour (LAB), Green (GRN), ACT, New Zealand First (NZF), Te Pāti Māori (TPM), and the Opportunity Party (OPP; f.k.a.
+TOP), Other parties may have also registered in some polls, but are not listed in this section.